Last updated in March 2018

 Federal Chancellor Angela Merkel last visited Australia in November 2014.
 During her meeting with then Prime Minister Tony Abbott, the two Heads of Government established a high-level Australia-Germany Advisory Group, which over the period of a year developed 59 recommendations for further strengthening German-Australian relations.
 In December 2016 and February 2017, the co-chairs of the Advisory Group, German Minister of State Maria Böhmer and Australian Minister for Finance Mathias Cormann, submitted a progress report to both Governments on the implementation of these recommendations.

-The Asia-Pacific Regional Conference (APRC), an international business conference held in Perth from 3 to 5 November 2017, was opened by Prime Minister Malcolm Turnbull and Federal President Frank-Walter Steinmeier.
+The Asia-Pacific Regional Conference (APRC), an international business conference held in Perth from 3 to 5 November 2017, was opened by former Prime Minister Malcolm Turnbull and Federal President Frank-Walter Steinmeier.
 Over 1100 high-ranking delegates from Australia, Europe and the Asia-Pacific region attended the APRC.

 Germany is Australia’s second-largest European trading partner after the United Kingdom and its tenth-largest trading partner worldwide.
 In 2016, bilateral trade in goods was worth nearly16 billion Australian dollars, while bilateral trade in services amounted to some 4 billion Australian dollars.
 However, Australia has for many years run a large trade deficit with Germany, with German exports exceeding imports from Australia many times over.
 The reasons for this trade deficit are largely structural: Germany mainly exports high-quality final products to Australia, while importing raw materials and primary products.
 In 2016, imports from Australia were worth approximately 2.4 billion Australian dollars, and goods exports to Australia approximately 13.5 billion Australian dollars.